Three Mills, Newham

-Seen on the left in the photograph above,* the House Mill, which dates from 1776, is the largest surviving tide-powered mill in Britain – and probably in the world.
+Seen on the left in the photograph above, the House Mill, which dates from 1776, is the largest surviving tide-powered mill in Britain – and probably in the world.
 Its milled grain was once a source of much of London’s flour – and gin.
 Second World War bombing brought its active life to an end but it has now been partially restored as a showpiece, though its opening hours are presently very restricted.
-On the photo above, the more picturesque Clock Mill was rebuilt in 1817 from an earlier mill.
+Partially visible on the right of the photo, the more picturesque Clock Mill was rebuilt in 1817 from an earlier mill.

 Other buildings on the island were destroyed by fires and bombs in the first half of the 20th century.
 The River Lea Tidal Mill Trust has been working to improve public access to and usage of the House Mill but funds are limited so only ‘on demand’ guided tours are presently offered, as unescorted visits can’t be safely permitted.

-Most of the island is now occupied by film and television studios.
+A significant part of Three Mills is now occupied by film and television studios.
 Alongside the studios, Copthorn Homes have converted the gin distillery’s former storehouse into an apartment block.

 Productions at 3 Mills Studios have included the television programmes Footballers’ Wives and Million Pound Drop, and the feature films 28 Days Later, Lock, Stock and Two Smoking Barrels and Sherlock Holmes: A Game of Shadows.
 This was also the site of the Big Brother house, used for the first two series of the (then) Channel 4 reality show before its relocation to Elstree in Hertfordshire.